 When talking about computers, there are two types of memory ROM (Read Only Memory) & RAM (Random Access Memory).
 Where ROM or Hard Disk is the permanent storage for your files and data, RAM is temporary.
 It holds the data of the currently running programs.
 Therefore, when there is a shortage of RAM, the programs either open slowly, stop running, or open without complete data.
 Also, the system starts acting sluggish, and crashes, hang-ups, and sudden shutdowns are often encountered.

-But optimizing memory on Windows 11 & 10 manually is not easy.
-This is when Memory Optimizer offered by the PC Optimizer Advanced System Optimizer comes to play.
+But optimizing memory manually on Windows 11 & 10 is not easy.
+This is when the Memory Optimizer module offered by the best PC optimization tool Advanced System Optimizer comes to play.

 What is Memory Optimizer Windows 10?

-In Advanced System Optimizer, Memory Optimizer is a sophisticated, easy, and efficient memory management utility.
-It helps the user manage the limited memory space in a very resourceful manner.
+Memory Optimizer is a sophisticated, easy, and efficient memory management utility in Advanced System Optimizer.
+It helps the user to manage the limited memory space resourcefully.
 Also, it analyzes the current state of the system memory and frees up memory for the new program.
-This means it swaps new programs with unused yet consuming memory.

 Note : To free up memory for the new programs, the Windows 11 & 10 RAM optimization is performed in the background.

 How Does the Memory Optimizer Work?

-Memory Optimizer is very easy to use and works with the finest optimization technology that takes care of both physical and virtual memory.
+Memory Optimizer is easy to use and works with the finest optimization technology for physical and virtual memory.

 The first screen, through a graph, gives an overview of the current memory status where it talks about: